 So if you like your milk, you may want to get your cow milk from raw, organic sources.
 If that’s difficult to source, almond milk makes a tasty alternative but is not high on calcium.
 In fact, there are several non-milk sources of calcium that may be better for just about all of us.

 For Calcium to be properly absorbed from dietary sources, your body also needs sufficient levels of Vitamin D, Vitamin K and Magnesium.
-Researchers James O’Keefe et al., found that while pairing Vitamin D with calcium decreases bone fracture rates, pairing Vitamin K with calcium encourages your body to use calcium for bone growth, and pairing magnesium with calcium may help reduce the risk of osteoporosis.
+Researchers James O’Keefe et al., found that while pairing Vitamin D with calcium decreases bone fracture rates, pairing Vitamin K with drink instead of milk for calcium encourages your body to use calcium for bone growth, and pairing magnesium with calcium may help reduce the risk of osteoporosis.

 Nature has a variety of vegetables and fruits that have the perfect balance of calcium, vitamin D, vitamin K and magnesium.
 Some excellent non-dairy sources of natural calcium include:

 If you prefer to get your calcium from a dietary supplement, make sure it has it’s “companion nutrients” in the right balance.
-The Open Heart Journal study with James O’Keefe et al., recommends 1000 to 1200 mg of calcium a day for adults, with increasing levels as you age.
+The Open Heart Journal study with James O’Keefe et al., recommends 1000 to 1200 mg of drink instead of milk for calcium a day for adults, with increasing levels as you age.
 Combine your calcium with 600 to 800 IU’s of Vitamin D for best absorption.
 For best bone-building results, also add 500 to 600 mg of Magnesium

 Remember: Your body uses calcium more than any other mineral.
 Stay up with the research and get yours from the right sources.